-Daniel is a partner in Kirkland’s IP litigation team in London.
-Daniel has a broad practice which covers a wide range of technical fields, but is particularly noted for his expertise in life sciences patent litigation, particularly in the pharmaceutical industry, diagnostics and the emerging fields of precision medicine and cell and gene therapy.
-He is also experienced in representing clients involved in complex Standard Essential Patent and FRAND licensing disputes.
+Daniel is a partner in Kirkland’s IP Litigation Team in London.
+Daniel has a broad practice which covers a wide range of technical fields and is noted not only for his extensive experience in cutting edge life science patent litigation but also his success in representing clients involved in complex SEP and FRAND licensing disputes.

 In addition to UK litigation, Daniel is regularly called upon to assist clients in devising, coordinating and executing patent strategies for complex multijurisdictional disputes at a pan-European and global scale.
-With dual qualifications in law and biochemistry, and experience litigating in multiple jurisdictions around the world, Daniel is readily able to grasp highly technical material and the international dimensions of disputes which are often at the heart of effective strategies in blockbuster litigation for the most sophisticated clients.
+With dual qualifications in law and biochemistry, and experience litigating across the world, Daniel is readily able to grasp highly technical material and the international dimensions of disputes, which are often at the heart of effective strategies in strategically critical litigation for the most sophisticated clients.
+In recognition of his experience and leadership in the life sciences field, Daniel currently serves as the Vice-Chair of AIPPI’s standing committee on biotechnology.

-Daniel has recently been described in IAM Patent 1000 as a “Life sciences genius with the ability to quickly unpick the most arcane biochemistry issues”
+Daniel has been described in IAM Patent 1000 as a “Life sciences genius with the ability to quickly unpick the most arcane biochemistry issues.”

 United Kingdom